Subletting in Dubai: Complete Legal & Practical Guide for Tenants and Landlords

 6. Subletting vs Short-Term Rental vs Co-Living in Dubai

-?
-Subletting
+✅ Subletting

-Requires landlord consent and Ejari registration under a formal sublease agreement.
+- Requires landlord consent and Ejari registration under a formal sublease agreement.

-Typically done privately between tenant and subtenant.
+- Typically arranged privately between tenant and subtenant.

-Focuses on medium-to-long-term occupancy.
+- Focuses on medium-to-long-term occupancy (6+ months).

-?
-Short-Term Rentals
+✅ Short-Term Rentals

-?
-Co-Living Dubai
+✅ Co-Living in Dubai

-Tenants sign shared tenancy agreements; operators handle sublease logistics and compliance.
+- Tenants sign shared tenancy agreements; operators handle sublease logistics and compliance.

-Provides a community-focused, flexible rental option for young professionals and students.
+- Provides a community-focused, flexible rental option for young professionals and students.

 7. Risks and Challenges in Subletting in Dubai